Aktobe: Russian Civil War

-With its location on the Trans-Aral Railway, Aktyubinsk was a strategic point, much contested between the Red Army and their White opponents during the Russian Civil War.
+With its location on the Trans-Aral Railway, Aktyubinsk was a strategic point much contested between the Red Army and their White opponents during the Russian Civil War.
 Kazakh and Russian inhabitants of Aktyubinsk and its environs actively supported both sides in the conflict.

 In mid-1918, elements of the Bolshevik First Orenburg and Twenty-eighth Regiments, commanded by Georgy Zinoviev, were effectively besieged in Aktyubinsk by forces commanded by Ataman Dutov.
-Dutov, commanding approximately 10,000 rifles, 5,000 sabres, and 500 jigits (warriors) of the Alash Orda movement's newly formed Second Kazakh Mounted Regiment, attacked the city in October, 1918.
+Dutov, commanding approximately 10,000 rifles, 5,000 sabres, and 500 jigits (warriors) of the Alash Orda movement's newly formed Second Kazakh Mounted Regiment, attacked the city in October 1918.
 The attack only reached as far as the village of Ak Bulak.

 In the autumn of 1918, Mikhail Frunze's Fifth Army and Mikhail Tukhachevsky's First Army were ordered to break through and clear the railway, in order to allow Red Army forces to link up with Bolsheviks along the Syr Darya.
-White pressure on Aktyubinsk was relieved by Frunze's capture of Uralsk, Orenburg and Orsk in early 1919, but by April Dutov and Admiral Kolchak were able to launch a combined counteroffensive.
-Aktyubinsk finally fell to the Whites on April 18, 1919, once again severing Bolshevik rail links to Central Asia.
+White pressure on Aktyubinsk was relieved by Frunze's capture of Uralsk, Orenburg and Orsk in early 1919, but by April, Dutov and Admiral Kolchak were able to launch a combined counteroffensive.
+Aktyubinsk finally fell to the Whites on 18 April 1919, once again severing Bolshevik rail links to Central Asia.
 In this offensive, the Whites also managed to capture and execute Amankeldı İmanov, a Kazakh military leader who had been operating in the Aktyubinsk region with the support of Bolsheviks in Moscow.

 By June 1919, Frunze had received reinforcements and had moved back on to the offensive.
-On September 10, Aktyubinsk was secured by the Fifth Army after an eight-day battle.
+On 10 September, Aktyubinsk was secured by the Fifth Army after an eight-day battle.
 20,000 of Kolchak's troops were captured, along with the easternmost part of the city.
 From this point, Bolshevik forces were able to control the railway to Tashkent.

-An All-Kazakhstan Conference of Soviet Workers was held in the city on March 13, 1920.
-This was the first of a series of regional organizing conferences held by the Bolsheviks that ultimately led to the creation of the Kirgiz Autonomous Soviet Socialist Republic - the entity that would ultimately develop into the Soviet Republic of Kazakhstan.
+An All-Kazakhstan Conference of Soviet Workers was held in the city on 13 March 1920.
+This was the first in a series of regional organizing conferences held by the Bolsheviks that ultimately led to the creation of the Kirgiz Autonomous Soviet Socialist Republic – the entity that would ultimately develop into the Soviet Republic of Kazakhstan.